INASP: Transforming Employability for Social Change in East Africa (TESCEA)

 Transforming Employability for Social Change in East Africa (TESCEA) project is helping young people to use their skills and ideas to tackle social and economic problems.
 TESCEA supports universities, industries, communities and government to work together to create an improved learning experience for students – both women and men.

-In partnership with Mzumbe University, University of Dodoma, Gulu University, Uganda Martyrs University, AFELT and Ashoka East Africa, TESCEA's first phase developed a scalable pedagogical model to help universities produce graduates with the critical thinking and problem-solving skills they need to solve real-world problems.
-We are working to scale TESCEA’s approaches to further universities in East Africa and beyond.

 The first phase of TESCEA was funded by the UK’s Foreign, Commonwealth & Development Office as part of the SPHEIR (Strategic Partnerships for Higher Education Innovation and Reform) programme to support higher education transformation in focus countries in Sub-Saharan Africa, Asia and the Middle East.
 SPHEIR was a competitive grant scheme designed to catalyse innovative ‘partnerships’ in low-income countries to improve the performance, governance and influence of higher education systems and institutions.
 SPHEIR partnerships sought to transform the quality, relevance, access and affordability of higher education to achieve sustainable change in higher education systems.

+In the second phase phase, INASP plan to integrate TVET institutions; leverage new expertise and financing for youth business creation; pilot use of new digital technologies, including AI, both as tools for instruction and to focus on critical new skills for learners.